cncf/wg-serverless/workflow/spec/spec.md

         "dataInputSchema": {
           "type": "string",
           "format": "uri",
-          "description": "URI to JSON Schema that state data input adheres to" },
+          "description": "URI to JSON Schema that task data input adheres to" },
         "dataOutputSchema": {
           "type": "string",
           "format": "uri",
-          "description": "URI to JSON Schema that state data output adheres to" },
+          "description": "URI to JSON Schema that task data output adheres to" },
         "transition": {
           "description": "Next transition of the workflow after all the actions have been performed",